cmiller112000/getdata-031-project/README.md

 Human wearable devices, such as the Fit-Bit are big these days.
-The authors of this data set collected and summarized measurements collected from 30 volunteers in the 19-48 year age range wearing a Samsung Galaxy S II smartphone using its embedded accelerometer and gyroscope.  it was attached to the subjects waist as the performed 6 activities (standing, sitting, laying, walking, walking upstairs, walking downstairs).
+The authors of this data set collected and summarized measurements collected from 30 volunteers in the 19-48 year age range, wearing a Samsung Galaxy S II smartphone using its embedded accelerometer and gyroscope.
+It was attached to a subject's waist as he performed 6 activities (standing, sitting, laying, walking, walking upstairs, walking downstairs).
 This data was aggregated, providing mean and standard deviation summaries of numerous acceleration, velocity, magnitude, etc. measurements.
-Please see the README.txt and features_info.txt files provided in the source dataset for further information on the dataset and the experiments behind them.
+Please see the README.txt and features_info.txt files provided in the source dataset for further information on the dataset and the experiments behind them, as well as a detailed explanation on how the measures were collected and aggregated.

 # Required Steps